MF-Jiang/Sports-Analytics-Symposium-CSAS-/README.md

 # Modeling Baseball Pitching and Batting Dynamics: From Linear Regression to Intelligent Agent Simulation
 ## Exploring Performance Prediction and Strategy Simulation Using Statistical and Cognitive Frameworks

 Because of the zip size limit, we can't submit data files.
 I would like you to place the dataset `statcast_pitch_swing_data_20240402_20241030_with_arm_angle2.csv` provided by the contest in the data folder.
-And run the script one by one in numerical order, those data files not submitted will be generated gradually during the run.
+And run the script one by one in numerical order (from `00_CSAS_Data.ipynb` to `13_event_prediction_model_training.py`), those data files not submitted will be generated gradually during the run.
 Some scripts will consume a long time to run, for the three model training scripts, if you don't want to run them again, I provide the `ipynb` file, you can view the training effect directly.
 Also, I would like you to arrange the folder and create missing folders inside the root folder as shown in the picture or in `Github`, so that you can solve the problem of reading the path of some files.

 ![root folder](./images/01.jpg)